Victoria Wells Wulsin: 2005 Malariotherapy controversy

 During the 2006 and 2008 electoral campaigns, Wulsin's participation in a 2004 study for Cincinnati's Heimlich Institute was criticized by her opponents.
 Henry Heimlich had directed a three-year study in China, ending in 1996, that evaluated the use of malaria infection in fighting AIDS.
 In 2008 ABC News, in discussing Wulsin, noted that this theory had been debunked.

 In 2004, Wulsin was hired as an epidemiologist by the Heimlich Institute to conduct a four-month literature review on "malariotherapy", the AIDS treatment based on infecting HIV+ patients with malaria.
 Wulsin wrote a draft report for the Heimlich Institute summarizing her findings, entitled "Immunotherapy and Beyond".
 It has not been published.
 She concluded that "the preponderance of evidence indicates that neither malaria or immunotherapy will cure HIV/AIDS." and recommended that the Institute wait for results of other studies.
 The day after Wulsin submitted the report, Heimlich fired her.
 Wulsin said: "I challenged the science and ethics of immunotherapy, malaria therapy.
 I didn't realize how much it was a challenge to his ethics and his science until he fired me."

 The following year, Dr. Robert S. Baratz of the National Council Against Health Fraud filed a complaint with the State Medical Board of Ohio of Wulsin's work for the Heimlich Institute.
 After its review, the State Medical Board issued a letter on April 28, 2008, saying that "no further action was required by the board and the complaint has been closed."

 That year the Republican candidate, Jean Schmidt, in a tight race with Wulsin, tried to capitalize on the controversy in a fundraising letter that incorrectly suggested that the doctor had been directly involved in experiments using malariotherapy.
 This was a distortion of her literature review study.

 Personal life

-She married Lawson Wulsin, a psychiatrist on the faculty of the University of Cincinnati, in 1978.
+She married Lawson Wulsin, a psychiatrist at the faculty of the University of Cincinnati, in 1978.
 They have four sons.
 She is a resident of Indian Hill, a suburb of Cincinnati.